-- 9.6.1 Providing all the conditions and circumstances set out in these Standing Financial Instructions have been fully complied with, formal authorisation and awarding of a contract may be decided by those staff as defined within the Trust's Scheme of Delegation. - 9.6.2 These levels of authorisation may be varied or changed and need to be read in conjunction with the Trust's Scheme of Delegation. - 9.6.3 Formal authorisation must be put in writing.
+- 9.6.2 These levels of authorisation may be varied or changed and need to be read in conjunction with the Trust's Scheme of Delegation. - 9.6.3 Formal authorisation must be put in writing.
 In the case of authorisation by the Board of Directors this shall be recorded in their minutes.